 Brian Clevenger’s original restaurant serves an Italian-inspired menu inside a covered sidewalk seating area along with the chance to try a four-course tasting menu.

-A large, open-sided and heated tent shelters the largest patio of this neighborly pizza restaurant’s four locations.
-Bring your own blanket, or buy one from the restaurant.
+A large, open-sided and heated tent shelters the largest patio of this neighborly pizza restaurant’s four locations, with a few umbralla-shaded tables nearby for sunny days.

 The historic tavern definitely got with the times; cabana-esque structures shelter each table in the ample rear garden, where heaters dangle over each table and online ordering makes it even easier to summon nachos, burgers, or Moscow mules to your seat.

-Inside this heated and covered patio are build-your-own pizzas, mac and cheese (but only on the weekends), and a tap list including nearly two dozen beers and ciders.
+Out on the Shed patio, a spacious open-sided tent offers heat if you need it, and build-your-own pizzas to go with a tap list including nearly two dozen beers and ciders.
 Check out the menu here.

 Sturdily roofed yet open air, the newly constructed structure outside the German beer bar on Greenwood Avenue supplies plenty of alpine vibes.

 This seasonal restaurant near Pike Place Market combines water views with food worthy of a special occasion.
 A few covered tables up front offer PPM peoplewatching; the back deck ups the ante with water and mountain views.
 Reserve online.